Dogs with Underbites: Causes, Care, and Breeds to Watch For

 An underbite, or malocclusion, is a common dental issue in dogs.
 It happens when the lower jaw sticks out more than the upper jaw.
 This makes the lower teeth go past the upper teeth, giving an “undershot” look.

-It’s important to know the difference between an underbite and an overbite.
+It’s essential to know the difference between an underbite and an overbite.
 An overbite is when the upper jaw is longer than the lower jaw.
 Both can cause dental problems if not treated.

 Definition and Explanation